All Episodes

 What did I talk about?

-The number of Americans, quote, suffering has now reached the highest point since the data began to be recorded according to a new poll from Gallup.
+The number of Americans, quote, suffering has now reached the highest point since the data began to be recorded, according to a new poll from Gallup.

-And then if you take it a step further, you go an inch deeper, and what the farmers that call the show are telling us, and what the truckers are telling us, and what the ranchers are telling us is that we're about to pay a fortune more in food.
+And what the farmers that call this show are telling us and what the truckers are telling us and what the ranchers are telling us is that we're about to pay a fortune more in food.

 And the reason why they're smiling is that they knew what he did.